daqi/chatapp/README.md

   14s › dev › RealtimeApp › done

-RealtimeApp (master)$
+realtime-app (master)$

 ```

 ### 5. Example

-You can see [a full Chat Application that uses this Component in the example folder](https://github.com/serverless-components/RealtimeApp/tree/master/example).
+You can see [a full Chat Application that uses this Component in the example folder](https://github.com/serverless-components/realtime-app/tree/master/example).
 It leverages AWS DynamoDB to maintain state of who is connected, so that messages can be sent out to the appropriate connection IDs.

-You can also see how this Component can be used programmatically in the [ChatApp Component's source code](https://github.com/serverless-components/ChatApp/blob/master/serverless.js).
+You can also see how this Component can be used programmatically in the [Chat App Component's source code](https://github.com/serverless-components/chat-app/blob/master/serverless.js).

 ### 6. Pricing